 The Overseas Highway is the foundation of the Florida Keys Overseas Heritage Trail, a recreational bicycle and pedestrian greenway that is to extend 106 miles from Key Largo to Key West when fully completed.
-About 90 miles currently are in use for biking, hiking and rollerblading, with easy access to fishing, paddling, snorkeling, swimming and diving.
+About 90 miles are in use for biking and hiking with easy access to fishing, paddling, snorkeling, swimming and diving.
 The longest continuous section of paved trail stretches 34 miles, from the Upper Keys at mile marker 106 down to Islamorada through mile marker 72.

 Travelers can drive the full length of the Overseas Highway in about four hours, although additional time should be allowed to explore the Keys.
 Off-the-beaten-path beaches and parks, shops carrying one-of-a-kind Keys-crafted offerings and funky waterfront dining venues serving succulent fresh seafood are not to be missed.

 Renting a pastel-hued bicycle known as a “conch cruiser” also is a popular way to explore.
 Pedicabs can be found on Duval Street and in Key West’s historic downtown district at virtually all hours.

 Other transportation options include a hop-on, hop-off trolley, rental scooters including mobility and power-chair scooters, and electric cars or golf carts.
-But walking is the recommended way of exploring historic Old Town’s tree-lined streets and narrow lanes.
+But walking is the recommended — and most interesting — way to explore historic Old Town’s tree-lined streets and narrow lanes.

 Key West visitor information: fla-keys.com/gay, fla-keys.com/keywest or 1-800-LAST-KEY